SGarcia710/ArticEventsApp/README.md

 ## TODO:

 - Improve layout injection: Header not to be added on each screen manually.
-- Make it work on Android
+- Make it work on Android.
 - Open the event in the Calendar App when the event is added.
 If not, keep the notification.
+- Handle links in HTML Renderer.

 ## Links